 This Easter, treat the whole family with a special lamb cake.
 Lamb cakes are a timeless Easter tradition that remind us of the treats our grandmothers used to make.
 With a lamb cake mold and a little patience, you can create an adorable cake that adults and kids alike will love!
 The most time-consuming part of this recipe is creating the shape of the cake itself and baking; for the batter, we recommend simply using a boxed pound cake mix from the grocery store.
 However, feel free to substitute your favorite pound cake recipe for the store-bought mix!
 The only requirement is that the cake is a pound cake.
 This is important because the cake must be dense, firm, and not too crumbly; you don’t want your lamb cake falling to pieces when you’re trying to frost it!
 Keep reading for our step-by-step process on how to create the perfect lamb in the kitchen.

-Cake decorators piping bag and tip or plastic bag with decorators tip
+cake decorating piping bag and tip, or plastic bag with decorator’s tip

 Butter Cream Frosting Ingredients

 cups powdered sugar

 cups butter (softened, not melted)

 First, wash the cake pans and preheat the oven to 375°F!
 Then, spray and flour both halves of the pan.
 Make sure to really get the grease into the ears, because they’re the most likely to stick while baking.

 Place the halves of the lamb cake pans on a cookie sheet.
 Pour batter into the half of the pan that has the face and no vent hole.
 Pour about 3 cups, or one box of pound cake mix into this half.
 Spread the mix evenly though the half of the cake pan, making sure to get the ears!

 Cover the mixture with the other half of the cake pan.